diov/LoAssets/README.md

 # LoAssets

-A Python program that modify `UnityAsset` form the game Last origin.
+A Python program that modify `UnityAsset` from the game Last origin.

 ## Installation